 If you, like me, are an eager consumer of dips and spreads, I thoroughly recommend these other recipes that I’ve written about hitherto in the last six months alone: Caramelised Onion Butter; Olive Tapenade; Muhammara; Roast Cauliflower Miso Butter, and Butternut Dip.

 And if you, like, me, enjoy my writing, you have the option of channeling this enjoyment by supporting me directly on Patreon.
-A dollar a month gets you an exclusive blog post, two dollars a month gets you that plus further exclusive monthly content and access to everything I’ve already written this year.
+A dollar a month gets you an exclusive blog post plus access to everything I’ve already written this year.
 It’s easy and it’s appreciated!

 title from: New York, New York, specifically the smoky, downbeat Cat Power cover.
 Frank Sinatra’s bombastic original is great, just the kind of song you’d want sung about you if you were a city, but it was the closing time song for a bar I used to go to like four years ago and I’m only just managing to dis-associate it from that “now what, oh no it’s tomorrow” feeling.